safaratravel/safara-interview/backend/README.md

 # Queue Service

 Create a simple backend queue service.
-Queue consumers should be able to create a queue, send a message to the queue, receive a message to the queue and tell the queue it’s done processing and to delete the message.
+Queue consumers should be able to create a queue, send a message to the queue, receive a message to the queue and tell the queue it’s done and to delete the message.
 Unlike a pub/sub model, end users of this queue should be responsible for receiving and deleting messages, using polling or another alternative.

 This should be a web server that exposes the following 4 methods: